 BHP Billiton 2008: with 34 resolutions the opportunity for rorting is reduced and this was a fair ballot paper besides the bold chairman's recommendation against Stephen Mayne printed prominently at the top.

-Macquarie Bank 2006: fair spacing numbering although not clear that was a ballot draw.
-Only minor quibble with bolded chairman proxy advice saying would oppose item 5, but doesn't name Stephen Mayne like BHP did.
+Macquarie Bank 2006: fair spacing and numbering although not clear that was from a ballot draw.
+Only minor quibble with bolded chairman proxy advice saying would oppose item 5, but doesn't name Stephen Mayne like BHP did in 2008 (see above).

 Woolworths 2014 (p4): positions on ballot were drawn, numbering and spacing fine and even the proxy advice was in relatively small bold print below the second proxy boxes.